Carolingian Renaissance: Scholarly efforts

+Educational reforms played a crucial role in the Carolingian Renaissance.
+While much of this reform centered on educating the ecclesiastical body, who could then teach and convert others in the empire to Christianity, Charlemagne aimed to educate members of the aristocracy and even lay people as well.
+Two types of schools emerged as a result.
+The palace school emerged at the Carolingian court, the result of Charlemagne inviting great scholars, and others arriving themselves for the hope of patronage.
+One of these scholars' contribution at court was to educate aristocratic children.
+This was a loosely organized body which disbanded before long, the scholars leaving court with some beginning their own educational centers at cathedrals and monasteries, for example.

+External schools emerged throughout the empire rather than being centered at court.
+Students not aiming to become monks could be trained in Latin literacy at these institutions.
+This was especially beneficial, as most records in the Carolingian Empire were composed in Latin, including theological materials.
+There was a Christian element to this as well.
+Due to the prevalence of Latin in the empire, to understand Christian doctrine and Biblical texts, it was necessary to possess Latin literacy.

 One of the primary efforts was the creation of a standardized curriculum for use at the recently created schools.
 Alcuin led this effort and was responsible for the writing of textbooks, creation of word lists, and establishing the trivium and quadrivium as the basis for education.

 Another contribution from this period was the development of Carolingian minuscule, a "book-hand" first used at the monasteries of Corbie and Tours that introduced the use of lower-case letters.
 A standardized version of Latin was also developed that allowed for the coining of new words while retaining the grammatical rules of Classical Latin.
 This Medieval Latin became a common language of scholarship and allowed administrators and travellers to make themselves understood in various regions of Europe.

 The earliest concept of Europe as a distinct cultural region (instead of simply a geographic area) appeared during the Carolingian Renaissance of the 9th century, and included the territories which practiced Western Christianity at the time.

-Carolingian workshops produced over 100,000 manuscripts in the 9th century, of which some 6000 to 7000 survive.
+It has been estimated that Carolingian workshops produced over 100,000 manuscripts in the 9th century, of which some 6000 to 7000 survive.
 The Carolingians produced the earliest surviving copies of the works of Cicero, Horace, Martial, Statius, Lucretius, Terence, Julius Caesar, Boethius and Martianus Capella.
 No copies of the texts of these authors were made in the Latin West in the 7th and 8th centuries.